Collecting data from custom sources in Security Lake

 Destination – The custom source must be able to write data to Security Lake as a set of S3 objects underneath the prefix assigned to the source.
 For sources that contain multiple categories of data, you should deliver each unique Open Cybersecurity Schema Framework (OCSF) event class

-To facilitate efficient data processing and querying, we recommend following these best practices when adding a custom source to Security Lake:
+To facilitate efficient data processing and querying, we require meeting the partitioning and object and size requirements when adding a custom source to Security Lake:

 - Partitioning